Skip to main content

 AI summary

-Explains how Imply Lumi integrates with Splunk® data models for structured data queries.
-Covers requirements for field mapping, data model acceleration, and index-time transformations.
-Details configuration needs in both Splunk and Lumi for successful federated searches.
+Explains how Imply Lumi integrates with Splunk® data models for federated queries.
+Covers requirements for field mapping configuration and data model acceleration.
+Details how Lumi translates data model fields to return complete results from Splunk queries.

 About AI summaries.

 Data models in Splunk® provide a structured way to organize and search data using standardized field names.
-This topic provides an overview of how Imply Lumi integrates with Splunk data models and outlines the requirements for configuring data model queries.
+This topic provides an overview of how Imply Lumi integrates with Splunk data models and how to query Lumi events with them.

 Workflow

-The following workflow describes how Splunk data models query data in Lumi:
+The following workflow describes how Splunk uses data models to query data in Lumi.

 1. A user performs a local query in Splunk or runs a Pivot report using a data model (for example, the Common Information Model (CIM) Web data model).